bellons91/personal-tech-notes/azure/Azure Storage Account/Azure Block Blobs metadata.md

 ---
-tags: azure, cloud, az-204, storage, azure-blob-storage
+tags:
+  - azure
+  - cloud
+  - az-204
+  - storage
+  - azure-blob-storage
+  - azure-storage-account
 ---

-# Azure Block Blobs metadata

 For each Block Blob you can define key-value pairs as Metadata.